Apex-Studios-LLC/PatternAuthentication/README.md

 - `interactionMode`: Choose between `.tap` or `.drag` for pattern input [default: `.drag`]
 - `debug`: Enable or disable debug information display.
 This adds some additional logging and some debug UI elements [default: `false`]
 - `minimumVertices`: Set the minimum number of points required for a valid pattern (setup mode only) [default: `6`]
+- `requireConfirmation`: User will be asked to confirm their pattern prior to completion being called (setup mode only) [default: `true`]
 - `repeatInput`: The pattern will be repeated back for the user after their initial input and before their confirmation input (setup mode only) [default: `true`]

 ## Security